hobrasoft-cz/PDFMU/README.md

 ## Actions

-All the paths below are relative to the repository root.
+All the paths mentioned below are relative to the repository root.

 ### Build using NetBeans